Pelagicore/software-factory/docs/chapters/baseplatform/building-PELUX-sources.rst

 2. Build and run Docker container

-.. note:: If image was build previously you can reuse it and omit build command
+.. note:: If the image was built previously you can reuse it and omit build command
           To verify image existence please run 'docker images pelux'

 .. code-block:: bash